lafe/WordgridSolver/readme.md

 The solver currently assumes that
 * the wordgrid consists of a 4x4 grid
 * each cell only contains one character
+* only words with at least three characters will be displayed